What is BVI?

 The idea for BVI was conceived at the turn of the millennium and software and clinical development started in 2004.
 In March 2007 an initial software application using 3D full-body scanners was released and a 12-year R&D program started with Mayo Clinic and the Medical Research Council as the main collaborators.
 In May 2017 a new mobile application using an iPad was released and this has now been superseded by the new Software Development Kit (SDK), released in July 2019.
 The new SDK will allow companies to integrate BVI data into their existing platforms and services.

-There have been significant and high-profile collaborators involved in the development of BVI over the past twelve years.
+There have been significant and high profile collaborators involved in the development of BVI over the past 12 years.
+These have included validation on the following aspects of the BVI technology:-

 Yes – BVI is certified as a Class 1 Medical Device by the MHRA and has achieved CE Marking throughout Europe.
 In the US, the FDA has reviewed BVI and considered it to be a ‘general wellness’ product, therefore, allowing for widespread use amongst companies and with patients.